akshar811/Recipe-Management-App/README.md

 Create, Read, Update, and Delete recipes.
 MongoDB Database: Recipes and user data stored with proper schema design.

-Error Handling: Structured error handling for invalid requests and server errors.
+Error Handling: Proper error handling for this Recipe management App

 Prerequisites:-
 create a .env file for environment variables with jwt or mongodb etc.